A man who fatally knocked down a cyclist when he drove a car at speed through a red light has been jailed for two and a half years.

 She described the family’s victim impact statements as “powerful and moving” in describing the scale of loss of a man in the prime of his life and at the heart and soul of his family.

 Judge Greally said that after reviewing the authorities and factors in the case she had placed it at the lower half of the medium band.
 The maximum sentence for dangerous driving causing death is 10 years.
 She imposed a two-and-a-half-year sentence and disqualified him from driving for 15 years.

 Coleman told gardaí that he was “so sorry for the family” of Mr Maher.
 He said he panicked after the crash because he had been banned from driving.

-During an emotional sentence hearing the victim's daughter, Lisa Maher, read out three impact reports in which the Maher family described the torture of having to wait six days before their father's body was released to them.
+During an emotional sentence hearing the victim’s daughter, Lisa Maher, read three impact reports in which her family described the torture of having to wait six days before their father’s body was released to them.

 Marie Maher said her late husband always said “forgive and forget” but said: “Right now I cannot find it in my heart to forgive.
 My life will never be the same again.”